bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Bugs.md

 Fix: have NavigationController pop the current View Controller

 * JSON is a dictionary, but app expects to find an array
+Fix: decode as dictionary, map values to array, also fix Message CodingKeys